tytydraco/yessleep/out/Snow_Blind.md

 I didn’t look back.
 I made sure Cooper stayed ahead of me.
 I climbed the hill until my lungs burned and my legs failed.
 I slammed the door and collapsed inside the cabin.

 I grabbed my sat phone from the third drawer down at my desk and held the power button.
 The amount of relief I felt collapsing through the doorway was palpable.
 The dread I felt watching the sat phone blink its dead battery sign was equal.
-I have no fuel to run the generator, I have  two chords of wood left to heat my house and a weeks worth of food.
+I have no fuel to run the generator, I have  two cords of wood left to heat my house and a weeks worth of food.

-The only thing I have that does have power is this laptop and the solar panel i have set up to the starlink.
+The only thing I have that does have power is this laptop and the solar panel I have set up to the starlink.
 I fear that too will soon be covered in snow and Ill lose my last connection to the world.

 As I write this, I know this very well could be the last thing that remains of me.
 The trees around the house have begun to shift.
 Eventually, I’ll have to step outside.

-So say again as a warning to anyone that danes to play hero and try to come and get me out of here.
+So I say again as a warning to anyone that danes to play hero and try to come and get me out of here.

 If you have never glanced upon snow-speckled hills, pockmarked by trees littered with long-fallen leaves, then you would never know how bright it is.
 Snow blindness was—and is—a real problem.
 It makes them harder to spot during the day.